wp-plugins/shortcode-factory/readme.txt

 = 1.4 =
 Upgrade to version 1.4 for new short codes: [scf-login-form], [scf-login-link] and [scf-register-link].
 See change log for more details.

+= 1.5 =
+Upgrade to version 1.5 for new supported attributes in short codes.
+See change log for more details.